mieweb/docs/content/general-functionality/portal-management/patient-portal-first-time-setup-and-configuration.md

 **Force any available doctor**: This disables the Select Provider field from displaying on the portal, automatically assigning a provider based on the appointment type and availability.

 **Alert text to show at top of form**: Use this field to display an alert or memo at the top of the page (e.g., "If this is a medical emergency, please dial 9-1-1.").

+### My Medical Information

+The *My Medical Information* module is intended for displaying pre-defined documents in this section of the portal.
+The *My Medical Information* module will point to the My Medical Information chart tab, by default.
+The section within the portal will display the documents that are linked to whatever chart tab is selected during the portal setup.

+* <strong>Custom Module Name</strong>: Rename this module to specify how this section will be labeled within the portal.
+Customize up to 60 characters.
+* <strong>Message Configuration</strong>: Use the drop-down to select which chart tab will be used to populate this section of the portal.

+{{% note %}}

+If a document (such as a lab result document) should not display on the portal until after the document has been e-signed, add an additional expression to the Additional Expression field when editing the Message Center chart tab (or any chart tab being selected in the portal setup).
+The Additional Expression field will only display when in the Advanced Editor mode.
+An example of the additional expression to be used when doc type WCLAB should only display once it has been e-signed by the provider is as follows:

+d.storage_type>0 AND IF(d.doc_type = 'WCLAB', EXISTS (SELECT sig.doc_id FROM document_sign sig WHERE sig.doc_id = d.doc_id AND sig.status = 1), 1)

+{{% /note %}}

 #### Send a Message